 (d) 2 majors* (either 2 departmental or one departmental and one interdisciplinary**), no minor.

 *A student who has declared two majors will have to choose to complete only one major should scheduling conflicts occur.

 **Majors considered interdisciplinary include: American Studies; Black Studies; Environmental Studies; Gender, Sexuality, and Feminist Studies; International and Global Studies; International Politics and Economics; Molecular Biology and Biochemistry; and Neuroscience.

-A major requires a minimum of 10 fall and spring semester courses.
-Students may take no more than 16 fall and spring semester courses and, in addition, no more than two winter term and summer study courses, combined, in a major department or program (one of which may be senior work).
+A major requires a minimum of 10 fall and spring semester credits.
+Students may take no more than 16 fall and spring semester credits and, in addition, no more than two winter term and summer study courses, combined, in a major department or program (one of which may be senior work).

 All students must officially declare a major by the end of the third semester.
 Any student who wishes to complete a second major must officially declare by the end of the fourth semester of study.
 After the fourth semester, students wishing to add a second major, or change majors, must petition and gain approval from the new department or program to ensure that the student can complete the major by the end of the eighth semester.